parmsang/gatsby-starter-ecommerce/README.md

 This starter originally used Gatsby v1 and has now been updated to v2.
 The original version can be found in branch "gatsby-v1".

-## Warning

-This starter is currently work in progress

 ## Getting started

 Install this starter (assuming Gatsby is installed) by running from your CLI: